lambrospetrou/problem-solving/daily-coding-problem/README.md

      -1
 ```

+### Problem `#143` - Medium

+Given a pivot `x`, and a list `lst`, partition the list into three parts.

+- The first part contains all elements in lst that are less than `x`
+- The second part contains all elements in lst that are equal to `x`
+- The third part contains all elements in lst that are larger than `x`

+Ordering within a part can be arbitrary.

+For example, given `x = 10` and `lst = [9, 12, 3, 5, 14, 10, 10]`, one partition may be `[9, 3, 5, 10, 10, 12, 14]`.

 ### Problem `#145` - Easy

 Given the head of a singly linked list, swap every two nodes and return its head.